NeoBuilder01/Faker-Based-Clustering-Association-Discovery-ML/README.md

 Association Rule Mining (Apriori Algorithm): Analyzes product associations using the Apriori algorithm to discover frequent itemsets and generate association rules.
 Visualizes the top association rules based on support, confidence, and lift metrics.

-How It Works
+## How It Works
 Data Generation:

-Synthetic data is created to simulate product transactions among customers using the Faker library.
+Using faker library data is created to simulate product transactions among customers using the Faker library.
 The data includes customer IDs and the products they purchase, structured into a DataFrame.
 Data Analysis: